LinoDB/uber-shuttle-notifications/README.md

 Telegram bots are public by default.
 When using this app, users have to be added to a user database manually to ensure privacy.
 The owner of the app and group admins have access to the public Telegram account name and the Telegram Id of all users.
 To start out, add an admin to the user database.
 The Telegram Id of a user can be found by sending a message to the Telegram bot and opening _<span>https</span>://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates_ in a browser.
 Here appear all messages that reached the bot and weren't yet processed.
 The user Id can be found under `result[0].message.from.id`.

-Other users can be later added to the user group through messages sent to the bot via Telegram by an admin.
+Other users can be added to the user group later through messages sent to the bot via Telegram.

 Use the VSCode launch configuration `create_database build & run` or run